-LEFT TO RIGHT: Melanie Brennan, Amy Fox, Holly Black, Lesley DeFranco, Sherry Harding, Tara Chow, Kelly Potts, Stephanie Calagoure, Alisa Perlstein, Amy Tomlinson, Tina Felhaber Absent: Andrea Clark, Phelicia Servais, Bobbi Burke Tomlinson's Red Army Sleeps Out for Youth Homelessness Once again, Tomlinson's Red Army gathered a team of hardy volunteers to sleep outside on December 6th, 2018 at the TD Place stadium field.
+LEFT TO RIGHT: Melanie Brennan, Amy Fox, Holly Black, Lesley DeFranco, Sherry Harding, Tara Chow, Kelly Potts, Stephanie Calagoure, Alisa Perlstein, Amy Tomlinson, Tina Felhaber Absent: Andrea Clark, Phelicia Servais, Bobbi Burke Tomlinson's Red Army Sleeps Out for Youth Homelessness Once again.
+Tomlinson's Red Army gathered a team of hardy volunteers to sleep outside on December 6th, 2018 at the TD Place stadium field.
 Over the past 3 years The Red Army Sleepout Team has raised \$31,926.
 We would like to thank the Tomlinson Family Foundation for their support; they have been an integral part in our team's success, contributing \$8,000 in 2017 alone.
 The annual event raises critical funds to supporthomeless youth in our community.
 On the eve of the SleepOut there were organized events like bubble soccer, crazy forts, and a photobox.
 At 5:30 am the following morning, a light breakfast was served before closing remarks.
 Over the past six years more than 2,000 people have spent one cold night outside and raised more than \$1 million.
 These donations fund life-changing programs and services for homeless youth.
 The team began their fundraising with a Bake Sale on Oct 4th.
 The Red Army YSB SleepOut team wants to thank everyone who came out to support our various fundraisers including: Bake Sale, 50/50, Yuk Yuk's Comedy Show and Silent Auction.
 These fundraising events collectively brought in \$11,158 in 2018.
 We would also like to thank our suppliers who donated various items to the Silent Auction which was our largest success, bringing in \$3,424.
 Thank you to Tallman Truck Center, JCL Wood, EMCO Waterworks, M-Con, J Burchil Excavation, Lafarge, Merkley Supply, Corix and Forterra.
 A sincere thank you to The Red Army Team members who participated in the event and braved the cold for such a fantastic cause!

 LEFT TO RIGHT: 2018 Red Army Team - John Dwyer, Riley Smith, Paul McCarney, Lee Timmins, Joe Skrepnek, Jeff Stanley, Adam Hendrix, Stephane Belanger, Alisa Perlstein, Kerry Visutski, Briar Sullivan, John Legault, Emily Legault, Mitch Jackson, Becky Gilmer, Dany Poulin, Milissa McDowell, Phelicia Servais, Alexandra Donovan, Mary Theresa Gelineau, Cohen Gilmer, Liam Dwyer, Angela van Galder UNIQUE ROLE Chris Walker, Quality Control Administrator As a Quality Control Administrator (QCA) Chris Walker knows all about the procedures, specifications and standards which ensure Quality at Tomlinson.
 But the real secret?
 Caring.
 Read on to find out what makes Chris' role unique and how Quality permeates every part of the company.
-Chris Walker has worked as a QCA for three of his six years at Tomlinson.
-His role is to ensure Quality procedures, standards, and specifications are followed on each contract.
-He gets paired with a Project Manager and could work on multiple construction projects at a time - usually building structures, bridges, or structural culverts.
+Chris Walker has worked as a QCA for three of his six years at fantastic and done within spec.
+He has discovered that being on-site Tomlinson.
+His role is to ensure Quality procedures, standards, and and close to the workers and sub-contractors as much as possible specifications are followed on each contract.
+He gets paired with a is crucial to a Quality project.
+Project Manager and could work on multiple construction projects Another key component to ensuring Quality is testing.
+Chris at a time - usually building structures, bridges, or structural culverts. takes the extra step of doing his own testing on site, when possible.
 Most projects last one to two years.
+He checks sample materials from suppliers.
+He also takes samples and delivers them to the MTO regional lab.
 A UNIQUE POSITION: